-My first monograph, titled Law and Order: Monastic Formation, Episcopal Authority, and Conceptions of Justice in Late Antiquity is currently under review with a university press.
-The book focuses on the development of judicial ideals and practices of adjudication in the context of monastic and clerical settings at the turn of the fifth century.
+I am currently completing revisions on my first monograph, titled Law and Order: Monastic Formation, Episcopal Authority, and Conceptions of Justice in Late Antiquity focuses on the development of judicial ideals and practices of adjudication in the context of monastic and clerical settings at the turn of the fifth century, to appear with the University of Pennsylvania Press

 My research interests range from the Syriac East to the Latin West.
 My particular focus lies with the deployment of texts and their interpretation in situations of personal or communal crisis.
-In this vein, I study the intersection between monastic, ecclesial and civic practices, and have recently turned to the subject of my second book: Christian responses to infant- and childhood-mortality in late antiquity.
+In this vein, I study the intersection between monastic, ecclesial and civic practices.
 On occasion, I also write on issues of gender and particularly masculinity in Christian asceticism, as well as on encounters between Jewish and Christian thought and practice in the first few centuries of the Common Era.

 Please don’t hesitate to contact me with any questions or concerns via e-mail or care of: